benlin1211/ProjectGuava/README.md

 THe Guava pictures are made by myself and filmed by WebCam.
 Each guava can generate 12 pixel images as data.

 ## Procedure
-First, a guava is put on the table.
+* Firstly, a guava is put on the table.
 Make sure that the direction of the pedicle and the ground surface are parallel.
 <div>
  (202053_200503_0162.jpg)<br>
 <img alt="image" src="https://user-images.githubusercontent.com/63309875/133469786-1d151149-ca70-49fe-b4e4-b71a4f02b7cc.png" width=20% >
 </div>
-Second, making the direction of the pedicle as axis, each guava is rotated with a small angle for 10 times.
+* Secondly, making the direction of the pedicle as axis, each guava is rotated with a small angle for 10 times.
 Each time the guava is rotated, a picture is taken.

 <div>
  (202053_200503_0161.jpg ~ 202053_200503_0168.jpg)<br>